linuxanonymouse/Black-Lion/README.md

 # Black-Lion
-This is password generator based on ethiopian peoples research
+This is password generator based on ethiopian people research

 # installation
 after cloning it just use sduo shmod +x Black-Lion